iabraham/bioe205/lectures/lec01/index.md

 ### System diagrams & signals

-Systems are often represented as *system diagrams*, which are useful abstract representation of underlying processes as input/output maps.
+Systems are often represented as *system diagrams*, which are useful abstract representations of underlying processes as input/output maps.

 \fig{iosystem.png}